Housing Choice Voucher Program

 When an eligible applicant contacts you, and you choose to rent the unit to a Housing Choice Voucher client, submit the completed following forms:

-Request for Tenancy
+for Tenancy Approval (PDF)

 o Rent Reasonableness Assessment Data Sheet (PDF)